Select date to apply

 To achieve the Diploma, you must successfully complete all units, which may include:

 Work experience is an important element of the course, allowing you to sample the full range of employment opportunities in the armed and emergency services.
-Previous students visited military establishments such as 40 Commando, the police headquarters at Portishead and Bristol Airport Fire Service.
+Previous students visited military establishments such as 40 Commando, the polite headquarters at Portishead and Bristol Airport Fire Service.
 There is also the chance to join the week-long British Army ‘Look at Life’ course to gain valuable experience and a thorough understanding of life in the public services.
 You will be monitored and assessed throughout the course to ensure you achieve as high a level as possible.
 Assessment is continuous throughout the course and methods include written work, presentations, evidence logbooks and practical work.